...

 Are you planning a vacation this year?
 Start your research early to explore your options and find what fits your budget.
 By booking your own travel, you’ll uncover great deals and have complete control over your itinerary.
 The links below can be used for all elements of your trip, not just accommodations.

 It is essential to price out accommodations on various sites.
 Expedia is a US-based company, whereas Booking.com is a European company.
-Not all properties appear on both, so it is ideal to check both out.
+Not all properties appear on both, so it is best to check both.
 Our personal first choice is Booking.com.
 If the establishment has a website, check the price there as well.
 Click the link below to check out hotels and vacation homes in the area.
 It may be just the motivation you need to start planning that next grand adventure.

 Do you have a question for us or have a comment?